-The coming weekend is promising wonderful weather!
-But due to Coronavirus we are on lockdown, and we have to stay at home within our households to stop the virus from spreading.
-But if you have a garden, you may be feel very enthusiastic about getting the garden in shape for when, at last, the restrictions are lifted.
-Imagine the fabulous garden parties we will have in the summer!
+The coming weekend is promising some reasonable weather!
+But due to Coronavirus we are still careful to venture out too much.
+So if you have a garden, you may be feel very enthusiastic about getting the garden in shape.

-If you are going to turn into Alan Titchmarsh this weekend, or plan a flurry in sorting out the garden during the lockdown, the following tips may help to limit the damage:
+If you are going to turn into Alan Titchmarsh this weekend, or plan a flurry in sorting out the garden, the following tips may help to limit the damage: